-If I accidentally damage to the car: Notify the MX5 Rentals Ltd office within 24 hours for significant damage.
-The car repair cost is covered by our insurer and the most you will be liable for is the excess of $NZ500 if you have chosen the Excess Reduction (ER) option.
+If you accidentally damage the car you are required to notify the MX5 Rentals Ltd office within 24 hours.
+The car repair cost is covered by our insurer and the most you will be liable for is the excess of $NZ500 IF you have chosen the Excess Reduction (ER) option.
 You may decline this option, however, then you will be liable for up to $NZ5000 – the excess/deductible for the standard insurance.

 What happens if I break down?

-Mazda MX5 have a fine reputation for reliabilty but if a problem occurs then our fleet are covered by our Roadside Assistance anywhere in New Zealand for engine, electrical or over-heating problems.
+Mazda MX5s have a fine reputation for reliability but if a problem occurs then our fleet are covered by our Roadside Assistance anywhere in New Zealand for engine, electrical or over-heating problems.

 If the problem is non-mechanical, driver related one such running out of fuel or keys locked in the car a callout fee is charged.